 - Keep informed about Current Rabbit Control Programs in your area.

 - If you have feral rabbits on your property, please take steps to control them.
 Read the Rabbit trapping procedure.
-Trap Hire is available from Pittwater Council.
+Trap Hire is available from Northern Beaches Council.

 - Contact a Pest Control Operator.